bearstech/django-signature/README.rst

 Application to generate x509 certificates and sign models

-ALPHA : NOT FOR PRODUCTION USE
+Alpha : not really for production use

 Features :
 ----------